 That’s where field service management systems come in handy.
 With access to continuous, accurate updates, you can monitor your team’s performance and set achievable targets to continue advancing overall efficiency.

 4. Smart Technology

 There’s a lot of choice for business leaders who are considering implementing a field service management system.
 However, the challenge lies with finding the right one for your organisation.

 To manage your field-based workforce effectively, you must have a technology in place that will improve your current ways of working.
 Take a look at your existing processes.
 If they’re creating inefficiencies and losing your business money, you should look for a technology that can tackle those issues directly.

-An all-in-one platform, such as BigChange, allows you to manage everything, from prospecting to quoting, job scheduling to service delivery and from invoicing to taking payments, all on one system.
+A single, integrated platform, such as BigChange, allows you to manage everything, from prospecting to quoting, job scheduling to service delivery and from invoicing to taking payments, all on one system.
 It’s never been easier to connect your office, field-based workers and customers seamlessly.